How the EPA’s Plan for Battery Recycling Could Change the Future

 To find a solution, the EPA requested public commentary and will supply a progress report to congress within the next year.
 Already, industry experts are weighing in on what can be done to optimize the process.
 Here are some of the suggestions that have been put forth.

-The influx of electric vehicles has resulted in the large-scale production of massive batteries.
-As humanity transitions toward electric technologies, the need for large-scale battery recycling becomes evident.
+• Create a Method for Mass Battery Recycling: The influx of electric vehicles has resulted in the large-scale production of massive batteries.
+As we transition toward electric technologies, the need for large-scale battery recycling becomes evident.
+One of the things suggested for the EPA to focus on is finding ways to facilitate infrastructure development so batteries of all shapes and sizes can be conveniently and safely recycled.

-The Mercury-Containing and Rechargeable Battery Management Act was signed into law in 1996 by President Bill Clinton.
+• Initiate National Standards for Labeling: The Mercury-Containing and Rechargeable Battery Management Act was signed into law in 1996 by President Bill Clinton.
 Since then, the United States has not seen any significant battery recycling legislation.
 However, there are more batteries in use than ever.
-When it comes time to recycle these batteries, there needs to be a blanket standard for labeling and recycling them.
+When it comes time to recycle these batteries, the suggested use of a blanket standard for labeling and recycling them has been proprosed with clear labeling instructions and the inclusion of a toll-free number people can call to find a drop-off location in their vicinity.

-Need to Recycle Your Electronics?
+Need to Recycle Your Batteries in Sioux Falls?

 SEAM provides IT recycling and data destruction services including onsite shredding and hard drive wiping to South Dakota, North Dakota, Minnesota, Iowa, and Nebraska.